Bottom Line--I Was Never Going to Use Cloth Diapers

 On Friday, Diaper Dave arrived.
 He explained that my gift included 80 diapers per week, 6 diaper covers, (they were plain white Pro-Wraps with velcro tabs) a big white diaper pail and a nylon diaper pail liner.
-I would get 80 diapers delivered every week.
-All I had to do was put the nylon bag of dirty diapers out every Friday morning.
-He would pick them up and leave me with 80 more, bright white, sanitized, prefold diapers.
+And, all I had to do was put the nylon bag of dirty diapers out every Friday morning and I would find 80 more, bright white, sanitized, prefold diapers by lunchtime.
 He showed me how to diaper my son.
-It was easy enough.

 He assured me there was no need for dunking and swirling.